orangain/pretty-json-log-plugin/README.md

 After installation, newly written JSON lines logs in the console will be automatically formatted by the plugin.

+## Limitations

+JetBrains IDEs provide different kinds of consoles for different run configurations, but this plugin does not currently support all consoles due to the lack of extension points in the IDE.
+The following consoles are known to not work with the plugin:

+- Shell scripts run configurations
+- Rider's console

 ## How to see the debug log of the plugin

 1. <kbd>Help</kbd> > <kbd>Diagnostic Tools</kbd> > <kbd>Debug Log Settings...</kbd>.